treading0light/brothers-green/content/pivot-table-journey.md

 I am building a project that has two tables with a many-to-many relationship in a MySql database.
 To do this I needed a third table, called a "pivot" table.
 Setting it up, establishing the relationship in my models, creating the migrations, these were all pretty straight-forward.
 Once I recieved the data on the front-end, I had some work to do and I learned a lot about the frameworks that I've been using in the process.

-This project is a recipe app (From what I hear, we've all made one) that will also provide users on an Auto Immune Protocol diet, a way to track which foods they introduce back into their lives.
+This project is a recipe app (From what I hear, we've all made one) that will also provide users on an Auto Immune Protocol diet a way to track which foods they introduce back into their lives.
 I am building it with Vue 3 with Laravel as it's API, an AIP-API if you will.

 ## The Back End